Morveus/Tally/README.md

 A self-hostable Next.js collaborative tally counter application that allows teams to track counts in real-time.

+I needed a multi-user tally counter to inventory several articles spread over multiple boxes.
+No auth, no users, just items with +/- buttons to count while keeping the data synced between users connected to the same room.

 ## Features

 - 🚀 Create instant collaborative counting rooms